pingcap/docs-cn/v2.1/tools/tidb-binlog-cluster.md

 * It is the first time you run Drainer and you need to obtain the current `ts`.
 * When Pump/Drainer exits abnormally, its state is not updated and the service is affected.
 You can use this tool to modify the state.
-* An error occurs during synchronization and you need to check the running status and the Pump/Drainer state.
+* An error occurs during replication and you need to check the running status and the Pump/Drainer state.
 * While maintaining the cluster, you need to pause or close Pump/Drainer.

 #### Download `binlogctl`